bpasanek/puzzlepoesis/_people/little-jeremy.md

   - role: Programming
 ---

 Jeremy Little is an undergraduate student at U.Va.
 He is majoring in the English and Computer Science.
+He designed the Javascript puzzle game.

 [<< Back <<](../people.html)